haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 asyncHandle <- async proc
 {% endhighlight %}

-Of course, we decided that we wouldn't block on each `Async` handle, and we're not able to sit in a *loop* polling all the handles representing tasks we're running, because no submissions would be handled whilst spinning and waiting for results.
-We're relying on monitors instead, so we need to store the `MonitorRef` so we know which monitor signal relates to which async task (and recipient).
+Of course, we decided not to block on each `Async` handle, and we can't sit in a *loop* polling all the handles representing tasks we're running (since no submissions would be handled whilst we're spinning waiting for results).
+Instead we rely on monitors instead, so we must store a `MonitorRef` in order to know which monitor signal relates to which async task (and recipient).

 {% highlight haskell %}
 data Pool a = Pool {